MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. Close and save the file.
 1. Launch the administrator's utility and [restart the compute node](admin-utility.md#startstop).
-1. Verify the configuration by running [diagnostic test](admin-utility.md#test) on each control node.
+1. Verify the configuration by running [diagnostic test](admin-utility.md#test) on each web node.
-1. Repeat these steps on each control node to declare all the backends.
+1. Repeat these steps on each web node to declare all the backends.